SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "OneNote Suspicious Children Process"

+    In January 2023, a peak of attacks using .one files was observed in the wild.
+This rule tries to detect the effect of such attempts using this technique.

+    - **Effort:** elementary

 ??? abstract "PsExec Process"

     Detects PsExec execution, command line which contains pstools or installation of the PsExec service.
 PsExec is a SysInternals which can be used to execute a program on another computer.
 The tool is as much used by attackers as by administrators.